This post is a part of How To Ship Maintainable Product series

 One suit all trap

-“When you know how to use hammer, everything looks like nail”
+"When you know how to use a hammer, everything looks like a nail"

-Choosing new tools can give us competitive advantage, because of innovative approaches and ways to solving problems.
+Choosing new tools can give us a competitive advantage, because of the innovative approaches and ways of solving problems.
 On the other side, new tools are usually barely tested in production.
-Additionally, the future development and support is unknown.
+Additionally, the future development and support are unknown.
 We may end up supporting the tool on our own because it is so deeply embedded in our product already.

 Another perspective we need to look at is the 'learning curve'.
 We may have chosen a very robust tool, but it will take some time to master it.
 Our cost/benefit analysis should prove that it is essential to use the selected tool.
 Otherwise, we will end up in an unmaintainable beast, that nobody wants to extend or support.